 War and political violence often separate families for years and, in some cases, decades.
 The Human Rights Center partners with the Salvadoran human rights organization Pro-Búsqueda to use cutting-edge forensic science to reunite families that were torn apart during El Salvador’s civil war.
 Together we are helping mothers and fathers find their sons and daughters, many of whom were forcibly taken from them as infants, and creating models for other communities similarly ravaged by war.

 Political unrest and armed conflicts expose thousands of men, women and children to sexual and gender-based violence each year.
 Many survivors have no access to justice or fear pursuing it out of fear for themselves and their families.
 When survivors do go to police stations and hospitals they often encounter demeaning procedures and inadequate care.
 Our hands-on research and advocacy are helping courts, local human rights groups, and governments respond more effectively and compassionately to survivors.
 Our work may take place in Uganda, Thailand, or Haiti, but the lessons learned are universal.

 Witnesses are the lifeblood of war crimes trials.
 Yet testifying requires great courage, especially when witnesses are well aware that perpetrators still walk the streets of their villages and towns.
-Our Global Justice Program is helping the International Criminal Court and local courts better protect and address the diverse needs of victims and witnesses.
+Our Atrocity Response Program is helping the International Criminal Court and local courts better protect and address the diverse needs of victims and witnesses.
 We are also facilitating the use of innovative technologies to improve war crimes investigations to increase the likelihood that war criminals and other human rights violators will be held accountable for their crimes.